Setting up Wi-Fi on the Raspberry Pi

-In this guide, I will show you how to set up the Raspberry Pi Wi-Fi via the command line and also how to do it via the GUI within Raspbian.
+In this guide, I will show you how to set up the Wi-Fi on your Raspberry Pi using the terminal or the Raspberry Pi OS interface.

 Raspberry Pi WiFi

-I go into several topics in this guide that will help anyone grasp an understanding of how the Wi-Fi is set up on the Raspberry Pi.
+I go into several topics in this guide that will help anyone grasp an understanding of how to set up Wi-Fi on the Raspberry Pi.

 I also touch on setting up the Wi-Fi country and predictable network interface names.
 These two topics are important if you need to tweak your Wi-Fi for your needs.